Initial data for perturbed Kerr black holes on hyperboloidal slices: Discussion

 \section{Discussion}

 In this paper we have constructed single black hole initial data on compactified hyperboloidal slices on which the mean extrinsic curvature $K$ approaches a constant asymptotically (ACMC-condition, $K=K_0+K_4\sigma^4$).
 In particular, we were able to identify ACMC-slices for the Kerr solution and generated perturbed Kerr data from these.
-We find rapid exponential convergence of our pseudo-spectral solutions indicating the regularity of the potentials.
-Therefore, we believe that the stronger global CMC-condition, i.e.,~$K_4\equiv 0$, which is adopted by several authors, can be replaced in favour of the local ACMC-condition without losing regularity.
+With such initial data we go a step beyond previous results, as our procedure can compute arbitrarily small deviations from equilibrium at the entire range of black hole spins.
+We find rapid exponential convergence of our pseudo-spectral solutions indicating analyticity of the potentials.
+Therefore, we believe that the stronger global CMC-condition, i.e.,~$K_4\equiv 0$, which is adopted by several authors, can be replaced in favour of the local ACMC-condition without losing the degree of smoothness.
 Note that the freedom provided by the ACMC-condition can be used to optimize the numerical representation.
 In this regard, a comparison of CMC- and ACMC-slices of the Schwarzschild metric is given in \ref{sec:ACMC_CMC_Comparison}, showing that the CMC-condition needs more coefficients for an accurate spectral approximation.

 The detailed study of strong perturbations revealed a rich geometric structure regarding the appearance of different marginally trapped surfaces.
 Depending on the sign of the perturbation parameter $\Delta\sigma_{\cal H}$, the slices either extend into the interior of a white hole (for sufficiently strongly negative values of $\Delta\sigma_{\cal H}$) or, if $\Delta\sigma_{\cal H}$ is sufficiently large (and positive), into the interior of a black hole, meaning that the apparent horizon is located inside the numerical grid.
 A subsequent analysis, based on the evaluation of mass and angular moments of the apparent horizon, confirmed that the initial data do indeed describe a {\em perturbed} rotating Kerr black hole, whose physical properties are explored by means of the Bondi Mass $M_{\rm B}$.